Earthquakes and electrical equipment

 Defining Objectives

 If the design is to take the seismic stresses fully into account, then the degree of safety it has to assure during and after the earthquake must be known.
-The demands made on the behaviour of equipment exposed to earthquakes are:

-• stability (equipment must not become projectile),
+• Stability (equipment must not become projectile),

-• integrity (equipment must conserve its initial geometry),
+• Integrity (equipment must conserve its initial geometry),

-• functioning (equipment must assure either complete, partial or degraded functioning).
+• Functioning (equipment must assure either complete, partial or degraded functioning).

-While the designer is only concerned with the equipment’s mechanical withstand capability as far as the first two demands are concerned, the procedure is more complex for the third demand, since the different functional aspects have to be taken into account.
 This is usually the case for electrotechnical equipment for which operating conditions, in the eventuality of an earthquake, are usually similar to nominal operating conditions.
 The characteristics of the structure which transfer the excitations must therefore be defined according to the functional cells’ fragility threshold.

 AUTHOR: Schneider Electric expert | Eric MELMOUX